yaikobzeray/dev-journal/activity_log.md

 Learned about gRPC load balancing strategies: client-side vs proxy-based.
 Using Kubernetes services for now.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Friday, 04 October 2024 — Entry 4

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*